hanyslmm/assessment/databaseTask/solution.md

 WHERE MovieName = "Fatal Attraction 1987"\
 OR SupplierName = "VWS Video";

+## 7. For which movies are there more than 1 copy in our inventory?
+(Note that the TapeI in inventory is different for different copies of the same MovieID)

+### INNER join between Movies and Inventory table and aggregate :shipit:

+SELECT Movies.MovieName, COUNT(*) as copies\
+FROM Movies JOIN Inventory\
+ON Movies.MovieID = Inventroy.MovieID\
+GROUP BY MovieName\
+HAVING copies > 1;

 ## 8. Which customers rented movies for 5 days or more?

 ### EXECUTE the required query through joining Rentals and Customers tables :shipit: